 To say that Cava is like a Mediterranean Chipotle is like saying that The Beatles were like a British Mumford and Sons.
 Similar, but not comparable.
 The truly wonderful thing here is that you can be as healthy as you want.
 If you’re feeling the low-calorie thing, you can have some lentils, greens, and tomato-cucumber salad.
 Or, if you just went to the gym or you drank too much last night (pretty much the same thing), you can have a bowl of rice, lamb meatballs, and every (free) vegetable topping.
 Cava is a fast-casual chain from Washington, D.C., and this place by Union Square is their first location in New York.
 Check them out the next time you need a quick lunch.

 Now the Meatpacking District has drug dealers and a cauliflower steak sandwich.
 The Wild Son (from the team that brought you The Wayland) also has some meat options, but the menu is full of salads, grain bowls, and the like.
-Go for breakfast or lunch, have a yogurt bowl or some gluten-free pancakes, then take a vegan donut to the bar next door and try to trade it for a shot.
-It's still the Meatpacking District, after all.
+Go for breakfast or lunch, have a yogurt bowl or some gluten-free pancakes.
+At dinner, there are some larger plates (roasted chicken, whole trout etc.), and the vibe is more laid-back than your average Meatpacking restaurant.

 Everyone wants to be healthy-ish nowadays, and no other place toes the line between healthy and not-healthy quite like by Chloe.
 We’re pretty sure the food here isn’t necessarily better for us - but it feels like it is.
 The first by Chloe opened on MacDougal, and now there’s one in Flatiron.
 Think of it as a restaurant for people who want Shake Shack but don't want to play chicken with their metabolism.
 They have burgers, salads, baked goods, and ice cream.
 Also, nothing tastes like it’s vegan, hence: line out the door.